 A .nxload file contains the list of all the setups the load of an NEXO device has got.
-But it does not contain the firmware that you can open from NeFu and Dory and load into an NEXO device (which is a .nxf or .dld file).
+But it does not contain the firmware that you can open from NXWin/Dory and load into an NEXO device (.nxf or .dld)!